Djedefre

-Djedefre (also known as Djedefra and Radjedef; died c.
-2558 BC) was an ancient Egyptian king (pharaoh) of the 4th Dynasty during the Old Kingdom.
-He is well known by the Hellenized form of his name Rhatoisēs (Ῥατοίσης) by Manetho.
+Djedefre (also Djedefra and Radjedef) was an ancient Egyptian king (pharaoh) of the 4th Dynasty during the Old Kingdom.
+He ruled sometime in the middle of the 3rd Millennium BC.
 Djedefre was the son and immediate throne successor of Khufu, the builder of the Great Pyramid of Giza; his mother is not known for certain.
 He is the king who introduced the royal title Sa-Rê (meaning “Son of Ra”) and the first to connect his cartouche name with the sun god Ra.